123456789_123456789_123456789_123456789_123456789_

 Explain Options

-For databases and adapters which support them (currently PostgreSQL and MySQL), options can be passed to provide deeper analysis.
+For databases and adapters which support them (currently PostgreSQL, MySQL, and MariaDB), options can be passed to provide deeper analysis.

 Using PostgreSQL, the following: